-ABOUT THE COMPOSER
+ABOUT THE COMPOSER - JOOM PHAM

 When Words Failed, Art Spoke

 Art saved me.
-It gave me voice when I had none, a way to process what I'd left behind and imagine what could be ahead.
-In school notebooks I couldn't yet read, I drew my way into belonging—eventually winning a national prize in high school for a portrait of a US soldier in the Vietnam War.
+It gave voice when I had none, a way to process what I'd left behind and imagine what could be ahead.
+In school notebooks I couldn't yet read, I drew his way into belonging—eventually winning a national prize in high school for a portrait of a US soldier in the Vietnam War.

 Terra Sol: Earth Meeting Sky